 When I ask that question in information sessions, it’s always good for a few laughs.
 It highlights one of the unwritten truths of the college discernment process: You won’t remember everything—nor should you!

-Trying to compare the visit you are currently attending (however you are attending it) with the visit you took to that one other school six months ago is a futile endeavor for most of us.
+Trying to compare the visit you are currently attending with the visit you took to that one other school six months ago is a futile endeavor for most of us.

 So instead, have a list of what you think you want.
 This could be anything from basic facts to more abstract information, like the school’s “feel.”
 Compare each visit to your list and make note of schools that align well—from there, you can dig deeper!